domfarolino/blog/_posts/2016-8-26-Merging-Two-Sorted-Linked-Lists.md

 Given the heads to two sorted linked lists, return a pointer to the head of a linked list containing all elements in both lists in sorted order.

-While this problem seems/is fairly straight forward, we can document some interesting implementation quirks and complexity differences we run into when working with linked data structures vs contiguous arrays.
+While this problem seems/is fairly straight forward, there are a few implementation and complexity differences we can look at when dealing with contiguous arrays vs linked lists.

 ## Merging 2 Sorted Arrays